MSTeo01/old-website-2.0/projects.md

 **DATA 144: Data Mining and Analytics** ([**Fall 2023**])
-1. Traffic Accident Duration Predictor
+1. Traffic Accident Delay Prediction
    - Analyzed accident patterns in the US Traffic Accidents through EDA and built a classifier that predicts the level of delays that an accident caused.

 **DATA 101: Data Engineering** ([**Fall 2023**](https://fa23.data101.org/))